- Home

 - Strategus Blog

 Imagine this scenario: A viewer sees your CTV advertisement and decides to check out your website the next day.
 A week or so later, they’re retargeted with a personalized display ad, and click through to make a purchase.
-After using the product, the buyer decides to also check out your brick-and-mortar store, where they purchase additional items and sign up for your loyalty program.

 With the right attribution solutions, marketers are able to connect all of these actions back to the original CTV ad.
 Even better, this granular level of insight allows marketers to optimize spending accordingly by reallocating their budget based on what the data shows.